 Date e: Day in the Liturgical Year:

 The me of the Week/Day:

-Officiant: Deacon:
+Offi ciant: Deacon:

-Mus ician:
+Mus sician:

-As 1 the service begins, Note for t responsively (Leader/All) or a he assembled gathering whether Psalm 141 will be sung antiphonally (two groups).
+As the service begins, Note for the service begins, Note for the service begins, Note for the service begins of t he assembled gathering whether Psalm 141 will be sung antiphonally (two groups).

 1. Service of Light

 Procession Pascal Candle lit/carried in (Deacon)

 Evening Hymn p.
 3

 Evening Thanksgiving p.
 4 Sung/Said (Officiant)

-2. Psalmody, Reading a and Canticles
+2. Psalmody, Reading a nd Canticles

 Psalm 141 p.
 4 Sung Responsively/ Antiphonally

 Silence

 Prayer p.
 8

 Psalm B.A.S., p (choose one of those following the asterisk in the Daily Office Lectionary)

 Silence

-Reading (Gospel from Daily Office Lectionary, introduced as "A Reading from")
+Reading Gospel from Daily Office Lectionary, introduced as "A Reading from")

 Silence

 Sentence/Response p.
 8

 The Annunciation p.
 8, Sung/Said (Officiant)

 The Magnificat p.
 8, Sung

 3. Litany and Prayers

 Litany p.
 10, Sung

 Final Blessing p.
 12, Sung

 "Go in Peace" p.
 12